 Donna was already in foal when she was found abandoned in Cheshire, England last year.
-She was welcomed by Hillside Animal Sanctuary where she became one of about 40 rescued mares preparing to give birth this spring.
+She was welcomed by Hillside Animal Sanctuary where she became one of about 40 rescued mares preparing to give birth in the spring.

 The first, smaller foal was delivered easily without incident, but Donna required a bit of assistance bringing her larger foal into the world.
 Despite their unplanned arrival, both babies – soon named Tina and Tom – thrived right from the start.